 Challenges to traveling with kids

 The families I met at the Family Adventure Summit were so inspiring to talk to.
-Like us, they all had interesting stories of their travels as a family.
+Like us, they all had their own reasons to travel with kids.
 But then it got me thinking.
 Why don’t more families do this?
 Why aren’t more families traveling with kids?

 There are a number of reasons why we don’t travel with kids.
 It’s expensive, it’s scary, it’s unpredictable, and so on.
 But for every reason not to, there’s an equally compelling reason why you should do it.
 Here are seven common challenges to traveling with kids, and my suggestions for overcoming them.